Liquid-gas phase behavior of polydisperse dipolar hard-sphere fluid: Extended thermodynamic perturbation theory for central force associating potential: Results and discussion

-\be \left\{\int d\sigma F(\sigma){4-\left(1-\kappa_{K_1}(\sigma)\right)\left[1+\kappa^2_{{\tilde K}_1}(\sigma)\right] \over \left[1+\kappa^2_{A_1}(\sigma)\right] \left[1+\kappa^2_{B_1}(\sigma)\right]}\right\}^{-1}. \ee From these figures one can see that clusters of the larger sizes occurs in the liquid phase, in comparison with the gas phase.
-Decrease of the temperature causes increase of the cluster sizes in the liquid phase and decrease in the gas phase.
-With the increase of polydispersity $L_K$ along the cloud curve do not change much.
-However corresponding changes along the shadow curve is more substantial, here the cluster sizes increases with polydispersity increase.
-In Figs 11-13 we show the ratio of $A-$ and $B$-sizes $L_A/L_B$.
-As one would expect $L_A$ is substantially larger then $L_B$, thus prevailing is a chain structure of the clusters formed, with chains mutually connected via $B$-bonds.
+From these figures one can see that clusters of larger sizes occur in the liquid phase, in comparison with the gas phase.
+A decrease of the temperature causes an increase of the cluster sizes in the liquid phase and a decrease in the gas phase.
+With an increase of polydispersity, $L_K$ along the cloud curve does not change much.
+However, corresponding changes along the shadow curve are more substantial, here the cluster sizes increase with an increase of polydispersity.
+In figure~\ref{f7} we show the ratio of $A$- and $B$-sizes $L_A/L_B$.
+As one would expect $L_A$ is substantially larger than $L_B$, thus a chain structure of the formed clusters prevails, with chains mutually connected via $B$-bonds.
 This difference in $L_A$ and $L_B$ is larger in the liquid phase and increases with polydispersity increase.
-Similar, as before, the temperature decrease causes $L_A/L_B$ decrease in the gas phase and increase in the liquid phase.
-In Figs 14-16 and Figs 17 and 18 distribution functions of the shadow curve and on the critical binodal at different temperatures are demonstrated.
-According to these figures the larger size particles always fractionate to the liquid phase and smaller particles prefer to move to the gas phase.
-With increase of $D_\sigma$ and decrease of the temperature this fractionation effects becomes more pronounced.
-Finally in Fig 19 we show distribution functions of the two branches of the shadow curve at $T^*=0.1715$ and mother phase distribution function.
+Similarly, as before, the temperature decrease causes $L_A/L_B$ decrease in the gas phase and increase in the liquid phase.
+Figures~\ref{f8}--\ref{f10} and \ref{f11} show distribution functions of the shadow curve and on the critical binodal at different temperatures.
+According to these figures the larger size particles always fractionate to the liquid phase and smaller particles tend to move to the gas phase.
+With an increase of $D_\sigma$ and a decrease of the temperature, these fractionation effects become more pronounced.
+Finally in figure~\ref{f12} we show distribution functions of the two branches of the shadow curve at $T^*=0.1715$ and mother phase distribution function.